-Enriching Telemetry Events
+Enriching Telemetry Events Overview

 After you have parsed and normalized the raw security telemetry events, the next step is to enrich the data elements of the normalized event.

 Enrichments add external data from data stores (such as HBase).
 Hortonworks Cybersecurity Platform (HCP) uses a combination of HBase, Storm, and the telemetry messages in json format to enrich the data in real time to make it relevant and consumable.
-For example, the GEO enrichment provide lattitude and longitude coordinates plus the city, state, and country for an external IP address.
+For example, the GEO enrichment provides latitude and longitude coordinates plus the city, state, and country for an external IP address.
 You can use this enriched information immediately rather than needing to hunt in different silos for the relevant information.

 HCP provides two types of enrichment: